 Campion College requires certified documents to complete your enrolment (see drop-down menu at the bottom of this page titled ‘Certifying Documents’ for more information).
 You are permitted to submit electronic/non-certified documents with your application form on the understanding that certified copies must be provided at a later date.

 Complete your online application form here, uploading eligibility documentation.

-Once you have submitted your application form (including written statement and academic transcript), you will be contacted to schedule a 15-minute interview with a member of the academic staff.
+Once you have submitted your application form (including academic transcript), you will be contacted to schedule a 15-minute interview with a member of the academic staff.